davecheney/pc/README.md

     pc refresh

 This will download all the submissions, and their ratings and cache them locally.

-TODO(dfc) this is currently hard coded for event 274 as papercall does not provide a way to determine the event id for a given API key.
-If you need to use a different event id, use the `-e` flag.

 Once you have downloaded the data for your event, you can display it with